Southern Pecan Bars

 - Always toast your nuts so they have optimal flavor.
 Pecans are best, but if you prefer walnuts, they’ll work well, too.

-- With the small number of ingredients in this recipe, use quality ingredients.
+- With the small number of ingredients in these pecan squares, use quality ingredients.
 Don’t substitute margarine for the butter or use imitation vanilla.

 - Mine were done at exactly 20 minutes, but if the middle does not look set, bake for a few minutes longer.
 All ovens bake a little differently.